ipfs/specs/src/architecture/unixfs.md

 ### `mtime` and `mode` Metadata Support in UnixFSv1.5

 Metadata support in UnixFSv1.5 has been expanded to increase the number of possible use cases.
-These include rsync and filesystem based package managers.
+These include `rsync` and filesystem-based package managers.

 Several metadata systems were evaluated, as discussed in the following sections.

 #### Separate Metadata Node

 In this scheme, the existing `Metadata` message is expanded to include additional metadata types (`mtime`, `mode`, etc).
-It contains links to the actual file data but never the file data itself.
+It contains links to the actual file data, but never the file data itself.

 This was ultimately rejected for a number of reasons:

-1. You would always need to retrieve an additional node to access file data which limits the kind of optimizations that are possible.
-For example many files are under the 256 KiB block size limit, so we tend to inline them into the describing UnixFS `File` node.
+1. You would always need to retrieve an additional node to access file data, which limits the kind of optimizations that are possible.
+For example, many files are under the 256 KiB block size limit, so we tend to inline them into the describing UnixFS `File` node.
 This would not be possible with an intermediate `Metadata` node.
-2. The `File` node already contains some metadata (e.g. the file size) so metadata would be stored in multiple places which complicates forwards compatibility with UnixFSv2 as to map between metadata formats potentially requires multiple fetch operations.
+2. The `File` node already contains some metadata (e.g. the file size), so metadata would be stored in multiple places.
+This complicates forwards compatibility with UnixFSv2, as mapping between metadata formats potentially requires multiple fetch operations.

 #### Metadata in the Directory